 Boniva is a bisphosphonate medication with the active ingredient ibandronate, which is one of seven bisphosphonates currently approved by the FDA and sold under varying brand names including Fosamax® and Actonel®.
 Unfortunately, like other bisphosphonate drugs used in postmenopausal women to treat osteoporosis, Boniva is a dangerous medication that has many side effects about which patients were not warned.

 Pharmaceutical companies have sold more than $4.6 billion worth of bisphosphonates to the public, marketing these medications without letting patients know of serious potential dangers they could face.
-If you or a loved one was one of the many who was prescribed Boniva and who has been harmed as a result, contact the Boston personal injury lawyers at the Law Offices of Jeffrey S. Glassman.Side Effects and Dangers of Boniva
+If you or a loved one was one of the many who was prescribed Boniva and who has been harmed as a result, contact the Boston personal injury lawyers at the Jeffrey Glassman Injury Lawyers.Side Effects and Dangers of Boniva

 The Food and Drug Administration (FDA) has listed five potentially serious side effects in its medication guide for Boniva.
 The manufacturer is obligated to warn patients about the increased risk of: